Home buying with a $70K salary

 How much house can I afford on $70K a year?

 The house you can afford on $70K per year – or any salary, for that matter – depends on quite a few factors.

-Aside from your salary, lenders look at your credit score, down payment, debt–to–income ratio, and your likely mortgage rate, among other factors.
+Aside from your gross monthly income, lenders look at your credit score, down payment, debt-to-income ratio, and your likely mortgage rate, among other things.

 Depending on how all these numbers shake out, your home buying budget with a $70,000 salary could look very different.

 Take a look at a few examples to see what we mean.*

 Mortgage interest rate and your home buying budget

 *All examples assume a credit score of 720, a 0.1% annual property tax rate, and a $600 per year homeowners insurance premium.
 All calculations were made using The Mortgage Reports home affordability calculator